Prettyhtml/prettyhtml/README.md

 * Can parse Angular, Vue or HTML5 templates (even self-closing custom elements).
 * Formats embedded content with [prettier](https://github.com/prettier/prettier) with respect to your local settings.
-* Doesn't change the content of your attributes and tags.
+* Doesn't change the behaviour of your attributes and tags.
 * Remove all superfluous white-space.
 * Enforce consistent output of your HTML.